PSORLab/EAGO.jl/README.md

                                              `bisigmoid`, `pentanh`, `leaky_relu`,
                                              `param_relu`.
   - Error messages in `sip_explicit` have been made more transparent.
-  - Fixes some issues with documentation renders and links.
+  - Fixes some issues with documentation image rendering and links.
-  - Add support for polyhedra and ellipsodial uncertainty sets in `sip_explicit`.
-  - Drops appveyor CI in favor of Travis CI.
+  - Drops appveyor CI and Travis CI in favor of Github Actions.

 For a full list of EAGO release news, see click [**here**](https://github.com/PSORLab/EAGO.jl/releases)